Blog

 Q. Why did Fonterra look to create their own standard?

+Our strong animal welfare standards in New Zealand reflect global best practice.
 While external animal welfare standards and certifications exist, not all are relevant to New Zealand’s pasture-based farming system.
 Our farming system means cows have access to outdoor pasture all year.
-Many welfare standards used overseas are designed for housed cattle and utilise assessment criteria which are simply not applicable or appropriate to assess our cows’ wellbeing.
+Many welfare standards used overseas are designed for housed cattle and utilise assessment criteria which are not as applicable or appropriate to assess our cows’ wellbeing.

 Q. How do you verify the data on farm?